rpi-foci/IntroQuantumBeta/README.md

 of Python (miniconda), and Qiskit.

-## Request to RPI's Quantum System One
+## Request Access to RPI's Quantum System One

 If you do not already have a quantum computer account, [request one now](https://webforms.rpi.edu/form/rpi-quantum-hub-access-request).